Kinds-of-Intelligence-CFI/animal-ai/docs/FAQ.md

 #### 1.1.2 For Windows Users

 Windows users generally don't need additional permissions.
 If needed, refer to [Microsoft Documentation](https://docs.microsoft.com/).

+#### 1.1.3 Failed to download binaries

+By default when you run create an animal ai environment, if no `file_path` is specified and no existing binary can be found, animalai will automatically download the newest correct binary from https://github.com/Kinds-of-Intelligence-CFI/animal-ai/releases.
+This can fail for several reasons such as not having an internet connection or the path to the binary file is incorrect.
+You can manually try running the download script using `python -m animalai download --force`and clear them using `python -m animalai cleanup`.
+Alternatively, if that is not working you can download the binary manually and save it wherever you like and then set `file_path` variable when creating the environment.
+By default binaries are saved to `~/.animalai/envs/<VERSION>/<PLATFORM>`.

 ### 1.2 Addressing Environment Connection Timeouts